Please be ready with your application reference number starting with 'P'. For example P1234567

 The NCCHC is not a check limited by States, Territories or local areas; it is valid all across Australia.
 The check is commonly referred to as a national police check in the NT.

 There is no restriction to those who can use or apply for the NCCHC in the Northern Territory.
-The NCCHC is a valuable background check whether you are a paid employer, volunteer, applying for licenses or other purposes in Australia.
+The NCCHC is a valuable background check whether you are a paid employer, probity, applying for licenses or other purposes in Australia.

 You will need an NCCHC when applying to the following sectors;